Worldwide Locations:

 What types of companies can I register in Egypt?

-What is the process to register a company in Egypt?
+What is the minimum capital for a Joint Stock Company in Egypt?

 How long does it take to register a company in Egypt?